raspi/BuildingNAS/README.md

 * If you want more than 1 Gbps speed with multiple 1 Gbps cards for example between NAS - network switch - your PC then your NAS, switch and PC must support link aggregation (LACP)
   * Depending on the NIC and OS used the NICs usually have to be same cards from same manufacturer

+# Samba aka CIFS aka Windows share
+* It is adviced to use `recycle` VFS object in the config file as it will move deleted files to other directory and thus prevents accidental file deletions
+  * Remember to test it!
+* You can block some files by using `veto files` option in the samba config file
+  * Example: Windows `Thumbs.db` files

 # Links
 * http://www.solarisinternals.com/wiki/index.php/ZFS_Best_Practices_Guide